chrispaladin7/Part-1-OOP-Programming---JAVA---Inheritance-Design-Lab-/README.md

 # Part-1-OOP-Programming---JAVA---Inheritance-Design-Lab-

-Start by clicking code, click download the source code, import it and finally run it in Ecplise Java IDE or any java IDE
+1.Start by clicking code, click download the source code.

+2.Download Java Eclipse for JAVA Development (Make sure Java SDK and JRE are installed on device from Oracle).

+3.Open Eclipse,click File and click "Open Project from File System".

+4.Import the sourcs code from Directory and click Finish.